peter88213/aeon2yw/docs/usage.md

 - If an Aeon event title occurs more than once, the program aborts with an error message.
 - If a yWriter scene title occurs more than once, the program aborts with an error message.
 - Scene date, scene time, and scene duration are updated.
-- Scene description, scene notes, and scene tags are updated.
+- Non-empty scene description, scene notes, and scene tags are updated.
 - The start date is overwritten, if the start year is 100 or above.
 - The scene duration is overwritten, if the start year is 100 or above.
 - Scenes updated from "Narrative" events are "Normal" type (*).